 Loans (also known as liabilities or borrowed capital) are granted by banks, pension insurance companies and other financial institutions, such as Finnvera.
-Even if you have kept your personal assets at the same bank for many years, you should always contact many different banks for quotes on a business loan.
+Even if you have kept your personal assets at the same bank for years, you should find the best banking partner for your business needs.
 If certain preconditions are met, your company may also qualify for publicly funded business subsidies which do not need to be paid back.